steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/FileSystemSpecification.md

 For Hadoop we need to be able to specify what failure condition results if a specification is not met -usually what exception is to be raised.

-The notation `else raise <exception-name>` is used to indicate that an exception is to be raised if a precondition is not met.
+The notation `raise <exception-name>` is used to indicate that an exception is to be raised.

+It can be used in the if-then-else sequence to define an action if a precondition is not met.

 Example:

-    exists(FS, Path) else raise IOException
+    if not exists(FS, Path) then raise IOException

 We also need to distinguish predicates that MUST be satisfied, along with those that SHOULD be met.
 For this reason a function specification MAY include a section in the preconditions marked 'Should:'